cooptimize/Power-BI-Check-In-App/README.md

 ## No Report when Publishing a Dataset
 With the API, we can publish only a Data Model without publishing the report.

+The App checks if a Dataset is published but a Report with the same name is not published (because you manually deleted it from PowerBI.com after the 1st publish).

 ## Links to PowerBI.com
-By knowing which Workspace the .pbix file is linked to and the Name of the .pbix file, other Metadata can be gathered.
-The App has direct links to the Workspace, Pipeline, Dataset, and Report making it much faster to view content after publishing.
+Within the .pbix file, we know 1) the File Name and 2) the Workspace Id.
+From these two data points the App can retreive other Metadata.
+The App has direct links to the Workspace, Pipeline, Dataset, and Report.
+These links mean you can quickly view content after publishing.

 # Installation Requirements
 You will need help from a Tenant Admin to get the App installed.
 The following components are required to setup the app: